-We did not declare any cash distributions or dividends in the years 2018, 2019 and 2020, except the Special Distribution (as defined below), and we currently do not anticipate paying any cash dividends after this offering and for the foreseeable future.
+Use of ProceedsThe selling stockholder will receive all of the net proceeds from this offering.
+We will not receive any proceeds from the sale of shares in this offering.
+See the section titled "Use of except the Special Distribution (as defined below), and we currently do not anticipate paying any cash dividends after this offering and for the foreseeable future.
 Instead, we anticipate that all of our earnings in the foreseeable future will be used to repay debt, for working capital, to support our operations and to finance the growth and development of our business.
-Any future determination relating to dividend policy will be made at the discretion of our board of directors and will depend on a number of factors, including, restrictions in our current and future debt instruments, our future earnings, capital requirements, financial condition, prospects, and applicable Delaware law, which provides that dividends are only payable out of surplus or current net profits.
+Any future determination relating to dividend policy will be made at the discretion of our board of directors and will depend on a number of factors, including, restrictions in our current and future debt instruments, our future earnings, capital requirements, financial condition, prospects, and applicable Delaware law, which provides requirements, financial condition, prospects, and applicable Delaware law, which provides that dividends are only payable out of surplus or current net profits.
 See "Dividend Policy."